Updated January 11, 2021.

 I appreciate my ability to release my thoughts and emotions.
 It’s not easy, but it sure feels good when I am able to do so.

-I would say today, it’s rewarding to know I have many of my fathers great qualities, one being working hard.
+I would say today, it’s rewarding to know I have many of my father’s great qualities, one is working hard.

 I still need to finish the next series of quote books, which are in the works.
 I’ve shared the idea with my father and he loved it.